 These are Material Types 54-55 which are enhanced versions of the composite model material type 22.
 Arbitrary orthotropic materials, e.g., unidirectional layers in composite shell structures can be defined.
 Optionally, various types of failure can be specified following either the suggestions of [Chang and Chang 1987b] or [Tsai and Wu 1971].
 In addition special measures are taken for failure under compression.
 See [Matzenmiller and Schweizerhof 1991].
-This model is only valid for thin shell elements.
-The parameters in parentheses below apply only to solid elements and are therefore always ignored in this material model.
-They are included for consistency with material types 22 and 59.
-By using the user defined integration rule, see INTEGRATION SHELL, the constitutive constants can vary through the shell thickness.
+By using the user defined integration rule, see \INTEGRATION\SHELL, the constitutive constants can vary through the shell thickness.
 For all shells, except the DKT formulation, laminated shell theory can be activated to properly model the transverse shear deformation.
 Lamination theory is applied to correct for the assumption of a uniform constant shear strain through the thickness of the shell.
 For sandwich shells where the outer layers are much stiffer than the inner layers, the response will tend to be too stiff unless lamination theory is used.
-To turn on lamination theory see CONTROL_SHELL.
-A damage model for transverse shear strain is added since version 971 release R4 to model interlaminar shear failure.
-The definition of minimum stress limits is available since version 971 R5.
+To turn on lamination theory see \CONTROL\SHELL.
+A damage model for transverse shear strain is added since version 971 release R4 to model interlaminar shear failure (thin shells only).
+The definition of minimum stress limits is available since version 971 R5 (thin shells only).

 Card 1 1 2 3 4 5 6 7 8

-Variable MID RO EA EB (EC) PRBA PRCA PRCB
+Variable MID RO EA EB EC PRBA PRCA PRCB

 Туре A8 F F F F F F F

 Card 2 1 2 3 4 5 6 7 8

 Variable GAB GBC GCA (KF) AOPT

-Туре F F F F F
+Type F F F F F

 Card 3 1 2 3 4 5 6 7 8

 Variable A1 A2 A3 MANGLE

-Туре F F F F
+Type F F F F